The team at Mickelson, Whysall, Moore & Forhan Law Group knows that facing a criminal charge can be stressful and overwhelming.

-What happens at the Consultation?
+What happens at the initial free consultation?

-First they listen:
+First we listen:

 At the consultation the lawyers learn the nature of your case, discuss possible defences to your criminal charge and learn what you aim to achieve.
 This is your opportunity to tell your side of the story to an experienced lawyer.

-Second they advise:
+Second we advise:

 After hearing the facts, the lawyers will define the legal issues that apply to your case, discuss the court process and provide guidance on how to best deal with your case.

-Third they intervene, defend, and protect:
+Third we intervene, defend, and protect:

 Finally, our lawyers will give you a straightforward analysis of what you can expect and how they will obtain the best possible outcome for you.

-What happens at the First Meeting?
+What happens at the first meeting?